 Signage on the trail is excellent.
-Not only were the crossroads and rec center spur marked, but additional signage included maps and safety tips in clever and inexpensive ways.
+Not only were the crossroads and the rec center spur marked, but additional signage included maps and safety tips delivered in clever and inexpensive ways.
 Crossroads are named by two methods: small signposts and painted road names on the trail surface.
 One might consider this overkill, but should a vandal or accident remove the placard or post, the traveling cyclist still knows where he is.

 Signs painted on the asphalt surface also cover helmet safety and passing etiquette.
 The large trail map signboards are also a great addition and clue visitors in on the regional reach of the bikeway.

 Mile markers are placed every 1/2 mile and show the distance to each endpoint of the trail in both directions!
 A creative use of the old mile marker method, indeed.
 We found the reported distances to be a little off at each end.
 Perhaps one mile at the west end and maybe 1/2 mile at the eastern terminus.
 These distances may have included the Elyria bike lane or a future endpoint extension.
 Regardless, it's of no real concern and you'll know why you covered that last mile or so in record time.

 We noted that horses and snowmobiles are not allowed on this trail.
 And that may explain why the surface is aging so well.
 Maintenance is another matter and one that is difficult to gauge from only one random visit.
 But if our time spent on the Lorain County portion of the NCIT was any indication, it's top-notch!

 Since the Lorain County section is the start of a clearly defined NCIT route, we've reset the mileage to "0" at Lorain in the 'Trail Specs' below.